jingwora/jingwora.github.io/KM/Notes/Bioinformatics/Genetic Sequence Data.md

 Ref: https://samtools.github.io/hts-specs/SAMv1.pdf

+Human base pairs is 3.2 billion with 20,000 human genes Human has 50 trillion cells
+All of the cells in your body started from a single cell and contain  same DNA.
+_Some exceptions are:_
+ - 1) Mature red blood cells which contain no DNA
+ - 2) The sperm and the egg that have half the amount of DNA
+ - 3) B cells in which some of the DNA has been rearranged to make antibodies.

 #### VCF file
 - VCF stands for Variant Call Format.
 - a text file used in bioinformatics for storing gene sequence variations.